 The Expert Belt allows the opponent to take 2 Prize cards instead of 1 for knocking out that Pokémon.
 That's the penalty.
 It's arguably a small one considering an Expert Belt can cause a snowballing advantage in your favor, however.

 Energy.
 Gain.
 And any SP cards for that matter.
-I will be so glad once the Platinum sets get rotated out.

 In the first game, the electric Grand Master has a deck of all electric types, meaning they're weak to fighting (except his Zapdos, which resists it).
 Since fighting includes ground ttypes which resist electricity, an all-ground deck could take him out (slowly) with little to no danger (until Zapdos comes up, in which case you'd better have one that does at least 40 damage).